 The entire process can take 4 to 6 months depending on the patient’s situation and the speed of healing …

-In Armonia Dental we have another solution that has a multitude of advantages at all levels (less invasive surgical procedure, fewer surgeries, in special cases it is not necessary to graft bone and allows us to treat the most complex cases of dentistry) for patients who want to recover tooth or prosthesis without going through this classic, long and painful treatment of implant placement:
+In Armonia Dental we do not place anymore classics implants ,we have another solution that has a multitude of advantages at all levels (less invasive surgical procedure, fewer surgeries, in special cases it is not necessary to graft bone and allows us to treat the most complex cases of dentistry) for patients who want to recover tooth or prosthesis without going through this classic, long and painful treatment of implant placement:

 THE STRATEGIC IMPLANTOLOGY WITH IMMEDIATE LOAD IMPLANTS.